Help in Emergency Situations

 Fax: 703-992 9839

 If you (an Austrian citizen) are arrested by US police and taken into custody, insist on the police notifying the Embassy (the USA have entered into an international agreement which gives foreign citizens the right to contact their embassy or consulate).
-The Embassy can then help you notify your family and friends (in Austria) and find an attorney (here in the US).
-Furthermore, consular officials have the right to visit you in prison and to write letters to you.
+The Embassy can then help you notify your family and friends and find an attorney.
+Furthermore, consular officials have the right to visit you in prison and to communicate with you.

 The Embassy, however, is not authorized to represent you or act on your behalf in legal matters before a court or any other legal institution.